ronnypolley/posh-sdkman/README.md

 ### With PsGet

-1. Execute `Install-Module posh-sdk`
+1. Execute `Install-Module -Name Posh-SDKMan`
-2. Execute `Import-Module posh-sdk`(best add it to your profile.ps1)
+2. Execute `Import-Module Posh-SDKMan`(best add it to your profile.ps1)
 3. Execute `sdk help` to get started!

 ### Via short script